squinkylabs/SqHarmony/docs/harmonyII.md

 # Squinktronix Harmony II manual

+## What it does

+At the simplest level, Harmony II will take a monophonic CV input, and output a polyphonic CV containing a chord.
+All of the controls, CVs, etc. will control exactly what chord comes out.

 Harmony II is a chord generator with a trick - it can generate the correct chords for they key that you set.
 For example, in the key of C Major, the triads in the key are C Major, D minor, E minor, F Major, G Major, A minor, and B diminished.

+Many of Harmony II's features are motivated by use of diatonic harmony.
+But Harmony II also had non-diatonic scales.

+Because use of diatonic scales and harmony is the "primary use case" of Harmony II, sometimes the terminology or parts of the manual may make is sound like Harmony is limited to diatonic harmony.
+This is emphatically not that case.

+## Why diatonic aware modules are interesting

 Much common music uses some form of diatonic harmony.
 For some typical examples, consider the chord progressions for some common songs.
 For example, Dylan's ["All Along The Watchtower"](https://www.youtube.com/watch?v=bT7Hj-ea0VE).
 The chords are A minor, G major, F major.
 Those are the diatonic triads on 8, 7, 6 in A Minor.
 Or [every teen-age car-crash song](https://www.youtube.com/watch?v=bh4se9YMV3A) is G major, E minor, C major and D major.
 Those are the diatonic triads on 8, 6, 4, 5 in G major.